 Footbridge at end of N-S Line on Taylors Ferry

-There was a footbridge over Stephens Creek from Taylors Ferry to a lower section of River View Cemetery for the N-S Line trolley.
 The footbridge was provided by the cemetery in 1900.
 It lasted in some form until the 1950's when nature took its toll.
 All remnants are gone.
 (This was very near the culvert shown above.
 We speculate the trolley ended here rather than crossing the creek, which would have required a trestle.)

 I'm willing to bet very few folks are aware a creek flows under Macadam at this point.
 If you look QUICK, driving by, you can catch a GLIMPSE of the ravine the creek comes down.